 San Antonio kicks off Mercuria NCHA World Series

 Mercuria, with "38 offices in 27 countries" or "50 locations on 5 continents", has renewed its support of the National Cutting Horse Association's (NCHA) World Series of Cutting.
 The Mercuria NCHA World Series of Cutting enters its fifth year of competition with growing momentum in popularity for the weekend cutting horse competitor.

 Offering a total of $50,000 in added money at each series event, the Mercuria NCHA World Series of Cutting has become a highlight of the annual cutting horse competition year attracting highly competitive horses and riders to the event in their quest for NCHA World Champion and Horse of the Year honors.

-Offering cutting in an entertaining, fast-paced format, the event has drawn crowds in the thousands from across the United States, Canada and Europe.
+Offering cutting in an entertaining, fast-paced format, the event has drawn crowds in the thousands from across the United States, and Canada.

 “The Mercuria NCHA World Series of Cutting and the Mercuria NCHA World Championship Finals has become a valued showcase for the seasoned cutting horse,” said NCHA Past President Ernie Beutenmiller Jr. “Along with that, is the opportunity to see the sport expand through the exposure of these veteran horses to a new audience.
 The growth of the event in Canada and Europe has served as testimony to the global appeal of the sport, as well.”

 In the series, horses and riders compete in non-professional or open competition.
 Mercuria and NCHA add a total of $25,000 to each event, with an additional $25,000 provided by the host organization.
 A whopping $400,000 in added money will be awarded across the event series, with an additional $200,000 added to the Mercuria NCHA World Championship Finals held in conjunction with the NCHA Futurity in December.